-Beginning English as a Second Language Primary supports mainstream primary classroom teachers by providing practical ideas and resources for newly arrived primary EAL learners.
+Beginning EAL primary supports mainstream primary classroom teachers by providing practical ideas and resources for newly arrived primary EAL learners.
 The material is organised into 16 units of work based around topics that are appropriate for newly arrived students.

-Beginning English as an Additional Language Secondary includes four units of work (Time, Personal Identification, Body and Health, and The Classroom) for newly arrived secondary EAL learners with minimal or no English.
+Beginning EAL secondary includes four units of work (Time, Personal Identification, Body and Health, and The Classroom) for newly arrived secondary EAL learners with minimal or no English.
 Many units of work from the upper primary level are also suitable for beginning secondary EAL learners.

 More EAL resources are available for borrowing from the Languages and Multicultural Education Resource Centre (LMERC) which is based in Carlton.
 LMERC is a specialist resource centre for schools across all sectors.

-If you have EAL learners with relatively low levels of proficiency in English (especially AusVELS EAL stages SL, S1, and S2) in your secondary subject class, don’t panic.
+If you have EAL learners with relatively low levels of proficiency in English (especially Victorian Curriculum F-10 EAL Levels CL, C1, or C2) in your secondary subject class, don’t panic.
 Remember you are part of a team working with that student, and that each member of the team needs to understand their own role and how that fits into the team supporting the student.
 If there is an EAL teacher in the team she or he will focus on the general English language development of the student.
-If there is no EAL teacher available, then the English teacher should take on the role of nurturing the overall English language development of the student, with the support of a regional EAL support officer or consultant.
-The school and team should check the availability of New Arrivals support for the student, and see whether it is possible for the student to participate in a New Arrivals EAL Program.
+If there is no EAL teacher available, then the English teacher should take on the role of nurturing the overall English language development of the student, with the support of an EAL Regional Program Officer or consultant.
+The school and team should check the availability of new arrivals support for the student, and see whether it is possible for the student to participate in a new arrivals EAL program.
 In any case, the team should try to map an appropriate learning plan and achievable goals for that student, given their current stage of development.

-More adjustments will need to be made for students at lower levels of English proficiency (AusVELS EAL Stages SL, S1 and S2), while students at higher stages of English Language development (AusVELS EAL Stages S3 and S4) will be moving towards being able to participate in class activities in the same ways as their English-speaking peers, with less support and modification over time.
+More adjustments will need to be made for students at lower levels of English proficiency (Victorian Curriculum F-10 EAL Levels CL, C1 and C2), while students at higher stages of English language development (Levels C3 and C4) will be moving towards being able to participate in class activities in the same ways as their peers who speak English as their first language, with less support and modification over time.

 In most cases your EAL student will have attended school in their country of origin, and will come to your classroom with a lot of knowledge and skills they have gained from their previous education.

-They may have also participated in a New Arrivals EAL program, which will have given them a threshold of English to enable them to begin learning in mainstream classes, but they will still have a lot to learn.
+They may have also participated in a new arrivals EAL program, which will have given them a threshold of English to enable them to begin learning in mainstream classes, but they will still have a lot to learn.
 This will include learning English relevant to a range of subject areas.
 If you teach a subject like Maths or Science, where there are similarities in subject content across different cultures, this subject learning may well be similar to the prior learning of your Australian-educated students.
-In other subjects like History, Social Science and Geography, their learning is likely to have focused on different topics, but it is likely that the general principles explored in these subjects will have similarities to the subject you are teaching.
+In other subjects like History, Geography and the social sciences, their learning is likely to have focused on different topics, but it is likely that the general principles explored in these subjects will have similarities to the subject you are teaching.
 In practical subjects like PE and Visual Arts it should be very easy to see what students can do and understand, even though their current English language skills are limited.
 In English and language subjects, prior learning will be very specific to the languages the student has previously studied.
 In the subject of English, EAL learners will be adapting from their first language, to studying texts and language use in a second language which they are still learning.
-In Languages (other than English), EAL learners can be on a relatively equal learning base to their English-speaking peers, in that the language they are learning is relatively new to them all, unless they are learning a language they already speak or have previously studied.
+In Languages Other than English (LBOTE) subjects, EAL learners can be on a relatively equal learning base to their native English-speaking peers, in that the language they are learning is relatively new to them all, unless they are learning a language they already speak or have previously studied.

 In your classroom you have responsibility for subject learning, so find strategies that can assist the students to learn about their subject, either through the medium of their first language, or using visual ways of conveying subject information, such as pictures, diagrams, demonstrations, or graphics.
 Also focus on helping your EAL student learn the important vocabulary and other key language of the subject.
 In this way you will make a valuable contribution to your student’s subject learning and their overall English language development.
 There are ways you can assess your EAL student’s subject learning while their English is limited.
 This may include getting them to demonstrate, or draw diagrams to show their understanding, rather than extended writing.